- 1 Bedrooms

 - Apartment

 This loft/apartment has everything you need.
 It’s located on James Island and is 10 mins. from Folly Beach and downtown Charleston.
 The apt is finished with class and comfortably in mind.
-It’s located in a very peaceful relaxing neighborhood.
+It’s located in a very peaceful peaceful neighborhood.

 About the Area